tud-acs/lab1-ci/README.md

 In order to run benchmarking workloads, submit them to the GPU cluster nodes as discussed in the "[How do I submit a job to one of the GPU cluster nodes?](
 #how-do-i-submit-a-job-to-one-of-the-gpu-cluster-nodes)" section below. -->

+## What sort of applications am I allowed to run on the Runner?

+* You are __only allowed to run jobs that are directly related to the course__ and your studies.

+* If you run anything unrelated, such as e.g. cryptocoin miners or video renderers, __you and your group__ will, without warning:
+  * immediately fail the course without any chance of resit.
+  * be revoked of access to the GitHub Runner.

+* If you think you do need to run something that might appear suspicious, and you are not sure if your application is allowed, it is your responsibility to ask first.

 ## Do I have root access on the Runners / why can't I use sudo?